This is a sponsored post on behalf of Ohio Hog Farmers.

 Want to see how easy it is to make ribs in the slow cooker?
 Check out this live video:

-Fun fact: making ribs in the oven totally intimidated me.
-I was afraid they would dry out, or I wouldn’t package them the right way, or that I needed to cover them with vegetables, sauces, or something else to make sure they tasted delicious.
+Fun fact: I was intimated to make ribs in the oven.
+I thought they would dry out, or I wouldn’t package them the right way, or that I needed to cover them with vegetables, sauces, or something else to make sure they tasted delicious.
 After doing some research, I realized I was being very silly.
 Making ribs in the oven can be almost as easy as making them in the slow cooker.
 Here are some of the tips we learned while experimenting with baking our spare ribs:

 - Foil is your friend.
 Ribs made in the oven are able to stay moist and delicious as long as you have them well covered.
 Place foil on the bottom of a shallow pan, top with your racks of ribs and any seasoning or sauce you want, then wrap it tight with foil.
 That foil is going to ensure a mouth-watering rib once they are done.